Frontier Orbital Engineering in Heteroatom-Doped Prototypical Organic Dyes for Dye-Sensitized Solar Cells: II. Methodology

 The geometric structures for a series of mono-, di-, and tri-doped organic dyes were optimized in a vacuum using KS-DFT with the BP86~\cite{bp86-becke,bp86-perdew} functional and the cc-pVDZ basis set,~\cite{Dunning} using \textsc{orca} software package~\cite{ORCA5}.
 All optimized structures were confirmed as true energy minima by the absence of imaginary frequencies in subsequent vibrational frequency analysis.
 The corresponding xyz coordinates for all structures are available in Ref.~\cite{dopedsystems} \\ Electronic structure calculations were conducted within the framework of KS-DFT using the long-range-corrected LC-$\omega$PBE functional in combination with the Def2-TZVPD basis set for all molecular systems.
 This approach enabled the accurate determination of frontier molecular orbital energies, including the HOMO and LUMO orbitals, as well as the corresponding HOMO-LUMO energy gaps.
 Excited-state properties were subsequently computed using TDA to obtain vertical excitation energies.
 All electronic structure calculations were carried out using the Q-Chem\cite{qchem} software package.
 The resulting frontier molecular orbitals were visualized and analyzed using the Jmol software package\cite{jmol} to examine orbital distributions, and spatial localization features relevant to CT processes.\\ The $\omega_{eff}$ parameter have been computed using PySCF~\cite{pyscf} with a publicly available tuning protocol\cite{repo}.This protocol employs an averaging approach that exhibits minimal sensitivity to variations in functional or basis set selection.\cite{singh2025simplifiedphysicallymotivateduniversally} Moreover, for comparison we have also determined the optimal $\omega$ parameter using IP-tuning procedure as

 Although this tuning procedure may fail in some cases for CT systems\cite{failCT2} the comparison with effective tuning is important to validate the whole computational protocol.
 In this case the range-separation parameter $\omega$ is optimized to satisfy the ionization potential (Koopmans' theorem) condition\cite{Kronik2012excitation,Refaely2012Quasiparticle}.
 This step is done in order to systematically compare the robustest of effective tuning.
 The IP-tuned parameter is determined via Q-Chem software\cite{qchem}, with aug-cc-pVDZ\cite{aug-cc-pvdz} basis and LC-$\omega$PBE functional for optimization.
-This basis has been used for multiple investigations Ref\cite{vikram2018impact, Kronik2012excitation, herbert2008simultaneous}, and points towards passive impact with a larger basis.
+This basis set has been extensively utilized in several previous investigations\cite{vikram2018impact, Kronik2012excitation, herbert2008simultaneous} and has been shown to introduce only minor changes relative to larger basis sets, while still providing reliable results at a lower computational cost.